Volontär hos Noaks Ark Småland & Halland

 Do you want to get involved in volunteer organization?

 We are looking for volunteers for our organization.
 As a volunteer, you engage in the betterment of your community.
 There are several interesting opportunities for volunteering in the association.
 Volunteering at Noaks Ark Småland & Halland gives you extended knowledge of HIV, other sexually transmitted infections (STIs), and sexual and reproductive health and rights (SRHR).
 Experiences that can be an asset for you in the job market.
 An association with an organization like Noaks Ark is a highlight in your CV for job applications.
 Evaluation from volunteers shows that partaking in our organization gives a sense of self-worth, is enriching in new knowledge and meeting people from different cultures and backgrounds.
 Your humanity makes a difference.
 We stand for your volunteer training and provide you with continuous guidance in your work with us.

 - Undergo a basic education in sexual and reproductive health for volunteers

 - Background check

 What do you want to do?
 What experiences and skills do you have that you want to contribute to the development of the association?
 There are a number of possible assignments that you can do as volunteer at Noaks Ark Småland & Halland.
 Together, we can come up with a volunteering that suits you.
 Examples of assignments can be found here.

-As an educator, you talk about HIV and other sexually transmitted infections (STI), sexual and reproductive health and rights (SRHR) and HBTQ to different target groups.
+As an educator, you talk about HIV and other sexually transmitted infections (STIs), sexual and reproductive health and rights (SRHR) and HBTQ to different target groups.

 Examples of target groups you can meet: